 The IRS requires a minimum annual distribution to be made no later than April 1 of the calendar year following the later of the calendar year in which the employee attains age 701⁄2, or the calendar year in which the employee retires.
 The Setting Every Community Up for Retirement Enhancement (SECURE) Act, changed the age limit for RMDs to age 72 for those employees who reach age 701⁄2 after December 31, 2019.
 Distributions will be net of any federal and state taxes required to be withheld.
 The participants also have the option of having a direct tax-free rollover to a new employer pension plan or a rollover to an Individual Retirement Account.

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) allows the owners of certain retirement accounts - including inherited and beneficiary accounts - to skip otherwise mandatory Required Minimum Distributions (RMDs) for tax year 2020.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) waives RMDs for owners of certain retirement accounts, including beneficiaries with inherited accounts for tax year 2020.

 Coronavirus Relief Act Hardship Withdrawals